ZERNIPAX: A Fast and Accurate Zernike Polynomial Calculator in Python

-To compare computation time, we calculate the radial part of Zernike Polynomials at 100 and 1000 linearly spaced points of $\rho$ for a full set of Zernike Polynomial modes for resolutions ranging from 10 to 100.
-Since ZERNPY is documented to be slow for mode numbers greater than 50, it is not included in the time comparison.
-In Figure \ref{time-compare}, the time comparison of 3 different packages for both radial resolutions is shown with CPU and GPU versions of ZERNIPAX.
-ZERNIPAX execution is more than an order of magnitude faster.
-In the GPU case, we see even faster computations with ZERNIPAX for higher modes.
-However, the other 2 packages perform the same, since they are not able to run on GPU.
-Moreover, it can be seen that for low resolutions, the CPU version of ZERNIPAX is faster for 100 linearly spaced radial points, this is due to the creation of kernels on GPU being overhead and the inefficiency of the GPU version mentioned in Section \ref{sec:Methodology}.
-As we increase the number of radial points, hence the parallelization, the GPU version becomes faster than the CPU version even for low resolutions.
+To compare computation time, we calculate the radial part of Zernike polynomials at 100 and 1000 linearly spaced points of $\rho$ for a full set of Zernike polynomial modes for resolutions ranging from 10 to 100.
+Since \texttt{ZERNPY} is documented to be slow for mode numbers greater than 50, it is not included in the time comparison.
+In Figure \ref{time-compare}, the time comparison of three different packages for both radial resolutions is shown with CPU and GPU versions of \texttt{ZERNIPAX}. \texttt{ZERNIPAX} execution is more than an order of magnitude faster.
+In the GPU case, we see even faster computations with \texttt{ZERNIPAX} for higher modes.
+However, the other two packages perform the same, since they are not able to run on GPU.
+Moreover, it can be seen that for low resolutions, the CPU version of \texttt{ZERNIPAX} is faster than the GPU version for 100 radial points, this is due to the creation of kernels on GPU being overhead and the inefficiency of the GPU version mentioned in Section \ref{sec:Methodology}.
+As we increase the number of radial points, the gains due to parallelization become more pronounced, and thus the GPU version becomes faster than the CPU version, even for low resolutions.